What’s a urogynecologist?

 A urogynecologist is a doctor who specializes in diagnosing and treating conditions that affect women’s pelvic organs and pelvic floor.
 The pelvic floor includes the muscles, ligaments, tissues and nerves that help support and control the pelvic organs.
 Your pelvic organs include your bladder, rectum, uterus and vagina.

-Pelvic health experts in Waukesha
+VIDEO Pelvic health experts in Waukesha

 Your ProHealth team includes board-certified doctors who have completed fellowships in female pelvic health and reconstructive surgery.
 You'll work with urogynecologists who have the most advanced, in-depth training in their field.
+They are supported by an experienced team of advanced practice nurse practitioners who have specialized training in caring for women with pelvic floor conditions.

 Care for pelvic floor disorders